anasrana/ems-practicals/docs/monte-carlo.md

 1. Try increasing the number of simulations and see how the accuracy improves?
 2. Can you draw a graph of number of MC samples vs accuracy?

+Ensure you write functions to do this, and make use of loops to avoid repeating code.

 <details>